Tipula oleracea

 Life Cycle

 Females lay up to 1,200 individually into loose, moist soil.
-Eggs are oval, slightly less than 1 mm, dark-colored, and hatch after about 15 days. through four over approximately four months (development time highly variable: 4–5 to 16–17 weeks at 21°C, averaging 8.8 weeks).
+Eggs are oval, slightly less than 1 mm, dark-colored, and hatch after about 15 days.
+Larvae pass through four instars over approximately four months (development time highly variable: 4–5 to 16–17 weeks at 21°C, averaging 8.8 weeks).
 Larval weight increases exponentially in first three instars, linearly in fourth. occurs in soil at depth of about 3.5 cm; pupal weight is approximately half maximum larval weight.
-Second overwinters as until late spring or early summer.
+Second overwinters as pupae until late spring or early summer.
 Total up to eight months.
 Males pupate approximately one week before females; sex ratio 1:1.

 Behavior